depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 No payload data if all OK.
 If not OK, _ProblemDetails_.

 #### Pointers to the ETSI NGSI-LD documentation
-* 4.7 Geospatial Properties
+* 4.7     - Geospatial Properties
-* 5.2.9 CsourceRegistration
+* 5.2.9   - CsourceRegistration
-* 5.2.10 RegistrationInfo
+* 5.2.10  - RegistrationInfo
-* 5.2.11 TimeInterval
+* 5.2.11  - TimeInterval
-* 5.9.2 Register Context Source
+* 5.9.2   - Register Context Source
-* 6.8.3.1 POST /ngsi-ld/v1/csourceRegistrations
+* 6.8.3.1 - POST /ngsi-ld/v1/csourceRegistrations

 ## Modification of Registrations
 ### PATCH /ngsi-ld/v1/csourceRegistrations/{registrationId}
-NOT IMPLEMENTED IN ALPHA RELEASE 1
+Not Implemented in Alpha Release 1

 ## Querying for Registrations